Official-User-Shabab/Doomsday-notes-A-Levels/Physics/Need to know info.md

 Ohm’s law as a special case where I ∝ V under constant physical conditions.

 Applications of superconductors to include the production of strong magnetic fields and the reduction of energy loss in transmission of electric power.

+Net Force = Directional Force - Opposing Forces

+Transistors are just electrically controlled switches, with capacitors at the input.

+365 days = 24 × 60 × 60 seconds

+Maths is super useful, especially calculus when it comes to deriving formulae and trigonometry for geometric and some vector stuff.